Dan Helmer

-Daniel Isaac Helmer (born September 27, 1981) is an army veteran and American politician.
-He is a member of the Democratic Party.
-Since 2023, Helmer has served as Campaigns Chair for Virginia's House Democratic Caucus and led Democrats' successful effort to gain a majority in 2023.
-In 2019, Helmer successfully ran for the Virginia House of Delegates in District 40, defeating longtime incumbent and Republican Caucus Chair Tim Hugo.
+Daniel Isaac Helmer (born September 27, 1981) is an American politician who currently serves in the Virginia House of Delegates.
+Helmer currently serves as Campaigns Chair of the Virginia House Democratic Caucus and chairs the Committee on Counties, Cities and Towns.

+A member of the Democratic Party, Helmer currently represents the 10th district, which is located entirely in Fairfax County.
+In 2019, he successfully ran for the Virginia House of Delegates in district 40, defeating Republican incumbent Tim Hugo.
 The majority of the pre-redistricted 40th district's population and landmass was located in Fairfax County with a small part in Prince William County.
-Helmer currently represents the 10th district post-redistricting, which is located entirely in southern Fairfax County.
-Helmer has ran unsuccessfully twice for the Democratic nomination in the 10th Congressional District, losing to fellow Democrats Jennifer Wexton in 2018 and Suhas Subramanyam in 2024.